voitto/rss-groupchat-client/README.md

 # how-to

+## setup:

-to run the groupchat client app:
+run the "npm install" command

+## aggregate a feed with groupchat data:

 1) edit the index.ts file and paste a feed URL into the urlFeed variable on line 4
-2) run the "npm install" command
+2) run the "npm run dev" command

+## send a post to the MetaWebLog API:

+1) edit the index.ts file and paste the id of a group into the "categories" variable on line 90
-3) run the "npm run dev" command
+2) run the "npm run dev" command